How To Say Please In Arabic (And Other Polite Requests)

 نَاوِلْنِي الطَّبَقَ لَوْ سَمَحْتَ – naawilnee ‘attabaq law samaht – “Please, hand me the dish!”

-Another one of the common Arabic phrases that you’ll hear quite often throughout the Arabic world is مِنْ فَضْلِكَ (min fadhlika).
-This phrase literally means “of/from your favor”, but is most often used as either “please” or “excuse me”, as in the following example:
+Another one of the common Arabic phrases that you’ll hear quite often is مِنْ فَضْلِكَ (min fadhlika).
+This phrase literally means “of/from your favor”.
+However, it is most often used as either “please” or “excuse me”, as in the following example:

 أَعْطِنِي الكِتاب مِنْ فَضْلِكَ – atinee alkitaab min fadhlika – “Give me the book please.”